light-mode-image

 • The proximity verification workflow described in this tutorial is based on the ISO/IEC 18013-5:2021 standard.
 If you are unfamiliar with this standard, refer to the following Docs for more information:

-• We assume you have experience developing applications in the relevant programming languages and frameworks (Swift for iOS and Kotlin for Android).
+• We assume you have experience developing applications in the relevant programming languages and frameworks (Swift for iOS, Kotlin for Android, and JavaScript/TypeScript for React Native).

 If you need to get a verifier solution up and running quickly with minimal development resources and in-house domain expertise, talk to us about our white-label MATTR GO Verify which might be a good fit for you.